DishangMehta11/DishangMehta11/README.md

 - 🌱 I’m currently learning **REACT Js**

-- 👨‍💻 All of my projects are available at [https://github.com/DishangMehta11](https://github.com/DishangMehta11)
+- 👨‍💻 Some of my projects are available at [https://github.com/DishangMehta11](https://github.com/DishangMehta11)

 - 💬 Ask me about **Python**